brohrer/academic_advisory/strong_DS_skills.md

 ## 2. Breadth

 Strong data scientists are not afraid to move between [roles](what_DS_do.md), say, migrating between data analysis, data engineering, modeling, and back, over the course of a project.
-Doing data analysis with an eye toward what the modeling capabilities are produces results that are more accurate, more useful and more timely.
+This breadth provides a huge benfit.
+For example, doing data analysis while keeping the limitations of modeling in mind produces results that are more accurate, more useful and more timely.

 Data scientists that are lacking in this area might say "I'm a modeler.
 Data cleaning is a job for someone else."

-Blind spots--neglecting code health or neglecting statistical rigor.
+Overspecialization leads to blind spots, such as neglecting code health or neglecting statistical rigor.

 ## 3. Readiness to learn new tools, skills and domains

-Data scientists have to learn new tools with each new position, and sometimes with each new project.
+Data scientists have to learn new tools (e.g. new languages, new applications, new techniques) with each new position, and sometimes with each new project.
 There's no practical way to learn all the tools you will need before you need them.
-The only way to be prepared for this is get comfortable with the process of learning new tools.
+The only way to be prepared for this is get comfortable with the process of learning.
 The set of tools a data scientist comes with doesn't matter as much as their ability to embrace new ones.
-Wherever a student goes to work, they will have to learn new tools.

 Data scientists that are lacking in this area will be limited in what they can contribute.
 Most project work will be frustrating.
-(Thier teammates will be frustrated too.)
+(Their teammates will be frustrated too.)

-A willingness to feel dumb.
-A beginner's mindset.
+The solution is to adopt a willingness to feel dumb, also known as "a beginner's mindset".
+This helps navigate the uncomfortable start-up period when every step of working with a tool is unfamiliar.

 # Success patterns